-“We had a traditional learning management system that was written for one context and one moment in time, so it was very, very clear that it wasn’t working.
-We addressed it, which tied to a strategy that reevaluated some of our larger HR investments, including learning,” revealed Chris Trout, VP of L&D at the Walt Disney Company.
+“We had a traditional learning management system that was written for one context and one moment in time, so it was very, very clear that it wasn’t working,” revealed Chris Trout, VP of L&D at the Walt Disney Company.
+“We addressed it, which tied to a strategy that reevaluated some of our larger HR investments, including learning.”

-While larger organizations might have the bandwidth and budget to be flexible and try multiple solutions, sometimes it’s best to start fresh.
-Such is the strategy behind the learning success at Airbnb: ”We took a bold move to
+While larger organizations might have the bandwidth and budget to try multiple solutions, sometimes it’s best to start fresh.
+Such is the strategy behind the learning success at Airbnb.
+“We took a bold move to

 For a monolithic-type project of large scale, Amy Rouse, former learning leader at AT&T, knew she had to find a way to streamline numerous disparate platforms and get rid of old technology to make room for what they needed.

 “Our business cases were not easy, but they’re a necessity.
-We wanted to create a personal learning environment, but you’ve got to prove why you want the business to invest a lot of money into something new or better.
-So we identified what could be eliminated from our learning architecture, what we could eventually sunset including the LMS, and by when,” said Rouse.
-“This timeline strategy informed how turning off old investments would offset the costs of the new technology.
-This helped other leaders in the organization see the true cost of staying with old technology, and the benefits of transitioning to new solutions that better suited the business case.”
+We wanted to create a personal learning environment but you’ve got to prove why you want the business to invest a lot of money into something new or better,” explained Rouse.
+She continued by stating, “we identified what could be eliminated from our learning architecture, what we could eventually sunset including the LMS, and by when.
+This timeline strategy informed how turning off old investments would offset the costs of the new technology.
+This helped other leaders in the organization see the true cost of staying with old technology and the benefits of transitioning to new solutions that better suited the business case.”

 “Being able to explain the vision to stakeholders is probably one of the most important things associated with making that business case,” added Johnson.